Global weak solutions and incompressible limit to the isentropic compressible Navier-Stokes equations in the half-plane with ripped density and large initial data: Preliminaries

-\qquad In this subsection, we review some known theorems and facts.
-First of all, similar to the proof in \cite{MN80,SW11}, we have the following results concerning the local existence and the possible breakdown of strong solutions to the problem \eqref{a1}--\eqref{a4}. \begin{lemma} Assume that
+In this subsection we review some known facts and inequalities.
+First of all, similar to the proofs in \cite{MN80,SW11}, we have the following results concerning the local existence and the possible breakdown of strong solutions to the problem \eqref{a1}--\eqref{a4}. \begin{lemma} Assume that